What first time homebuyers need to know when shopping for an insurance policy to protect their new investment - their first house.

 A: We love swimming pools and for many first-time buyers a pool or hot tub is a must-have.
 But these features come at a price.
 Your homeowners insurance premium is going to be more expensive if a pool or hot tub is on your property.
 You may even want to purchase additional liability coverage or an umbrella policy if you have assets worth protecting.

-A: That depends on where your new home is located.
-Homes with a history of flooding, no matter how long ago, should be protected by flood insurance.
+A: That depends on the location of your new home.
+Homes with a history of flooding, no matter how long ago, should have flood insurance.
 If the home is in earthquake country, then earthquake insurance might be a good idea.
 The same applies if your new home is in an area that could experience a hurricane.

 Wildfires can occur almost anywhere.
 You'll sleep better at night if you know your new home is fully protected from the threat of wildfires.